 Students must have earned at least 30 college credits prior to enrolling in the program.
 Eighteen of these hours must be general education elective credits.
-General education is defined as post-secondary courses in the following areas: 1) language and composition, 2) mathematics, 3) social and behavioral sciences, 4) physical and biological sciences, and 5) theater and humanities.
+General education is defined as postsecondary courses in the following areas: 1) language and composition, 2) mathematics, 3) social and behavioral sciences, 4) physical and biological sciences, and 5) theater and humanities.
 This must include ENG 104 and ENG 108 (or their equivalents or otherwise demonstrate a proficiency in English).

-To earn a Certificate in Legal Assistant, the student must complete the following requirements:
+To earn a Legal Assistant Certificate, the student must complete the following requirements: